lift/framework/README.md

 #### modules

-The [modules](https://github.com/liftmodules) repository contains the many add-on modules that are part of the Lift project.
+The [modules](https://github.com/liftmodules) organization contains the many add-on modules that are part of the Lift project.
 If you don't find a module you need here, consider [creating a module](http://www.assembla.com/spaces/liftweb/wiki/Modules) and sharing it with the community.

-Please note that the modules project does accept pull requests.

 #### examples